RTXteam/RTX-KG2/README.md

 `s3://rtx-kg2-public` (both buckets are in the `us-west-2` AWS zone).
-The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (IANAL, but it appears that these distributions are encumbered by licenses so I have not hosted them on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
+The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (IANAL, but it appears that these distributions are encumbered by licenses so I have not hosted them on a public server for download; but you can get them for free if you agree to the UMLS and SNOMED CT licenses) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to which to copy the KG2 JSON file, or you can comment the line out of `build-kg2.sh` that